transverberate/smpl_extract/readme.md

 INSTANT INST        S1000 Volume
 SAWTOOTH SET        S1000 Volume
 BASS SET            S1000 Volume

 ```

 #### Listing the files in a volume
 Continuing with the `cool_samples.iso` example, suppose that the volume `A/SAWTOOTH SET` has nine
-sample files.
+sample files and one program patch.
 Listing the files within this volume is accomplished by calling the command

 ```
 python -m smpl_extract ls "./imgs/cool_samples.iso" "A/SAWTOOTH SET"